-The plausibility, extent and risk of transmission of SARS-CoV-2 virus through respiratory droplets potentially carried by e-cigarette aerosol (ECA) exhaled by infected vapers are discussed.
-Taking into account observational data on mouth breathing droplet emission rates as a proxy model for this transmission, droplet diameters should be overwhelmingly in the submicron scale.
-We predict emission rates of 2-230 droplets per puff horizontally transported 0.5-2 meters towards the exhaled jet for the most typical low intensity puffing form (practiced by 80-90 percent of vapers).Considering that vaping is an intermittent respiratory expiration associated with a short duration exposure and assuming contagion risks to be proportional to the SARS-CoV-2 viral load of emitted droplets, we estimate that vaping represents about 1% added risk with respect to the ever existing risk from continuous rest breathing in indoor spaces with natural ventilation (as a reference, speaking for 6 minutes per hour increases this risk to 44%).
-With universal wearing of face masks shielding bystanders, the added risks remain negligible in public spaces.
+We discuss the plausibility, scope and risk for SARS-CoV-2 virus transmission through respiratory droplets potentially carried by e-cigarette aerosol (ECA) exhaled by infected vapers.
+Considering observational data on droplet emission rates of mouth breathing as a proxy model for this transmission, droplet diameters should be overwhelmingly in the submicron range.
+For the most common low intensity puffing style (practiced by 80-90% of vapers) we estimate emission rates of 2-230 droplets per puff horizontally transported 0.5-2 meters in the direction of the exhaled jet.
+Considering that vaping is an intermittent respiratory expiration associated with a short duration exposure and assuming contagion risks to be proportional to the SARS-CoV-2 viral load of emitted droplets, we estimate that vaping represents about 1% added risk with respect to the ever existing risk from continuous rest breathing in indoor spaces with natural ventilation (as a reference, speaking for 6 minutes per hour increases this risk to 44%).
+The added risks remain negligible with universal wearing of face masks protecting bystanders.

 Direct aerial transmission of the SARS-CoV-2 virus borne by respiratory droplets is a fact already acknowledged by the WHO [1] and the CDC [2].
 Indirect transmission by smaller droplets (often referred to as 'aerosols') is also proven [3], but its reach and frequency remain controversial [4,5].
 The current COVID19 pandemic has intensified the existing scientific interest in the mechanisms of generation, viral transport and respiratory droplet dynamics emitted by different respiratory activities, such as respiration [6], vocalization [7], coughing [8] and sneezing [9].
 In this paper we expand this current body of study by addressing the plausibility of SARS-CoV-2 virus transmission via respiratory droplets borne by e-cigarette aerosol (ECA) exhaled by infected vapers.
 For a more detailed presentation of the discussion given here, see [10].
-The following disclaimer must be issued: this article does not deal with health risks resulting from ECA exposure that are not specifically linked to the transport of respiratory droplets that potentially contain pathogens.